alomew/aoc/twentytwenty/Day3.md

 # Day 3

-Again not much to say here, except that it is probably worth -- now that I've got a feel for how my solutions look each day -- compiling some helper methods.
+Again not much to say here on the actual problem.

+However, I have now put together a small helper main method to use each day that runs our solutions, and checks our answers.